google/googletest/README.md

 ## Features

-*   xUnit test framework: \
+* **xUnit test framework:** \
-    Googletest is based on the [xUnit](https://en.wikipedia.org/wiki/XUnit)
+    GoogleTest is based on the [xUnit](https://en.wikipedia.org/wiki/XUnit)
     testing framework, a popular architecture for unit testing.
-*   Test discovery: \
+* **Test discovery:** \
-    Googletest automatically discovers and runs your tests, eliminating the need to manually register your tests.
+    GoogleTest automatically discovers and runs your tests, eliminating the need to manually register them.
-*   Rich set of assertions: \
+* **Rich set of assertions:** \
-    Googletest provides a variety of assertions, such as equality, inequality, exceptions, and more, making it easy to test your code.
+    GoogleTest provides a variety of assertions—such as equality, inequality, exceptions, and more—making it easy to test your code.
-*   User-defined assertions: \
+* **User-defined assertions:** \
-    You can define your own assertions with Googletest, making it simple to write tests that are specific to your code.
+    You can define your own assertions within GoogleTest, making it simple to write tests that are specific to your codebase.
-*   Death tests: \
+* **Death tests:** \
-    Googletest supports death tests, which verify that your code exits in a certain way, making it useful for testing error-handling code.
+    GoogleTest supports death tests, which verify that your code exits in a certain way, making it useful for testing error-handling code.
-*   Fatal and non-fatal failures: \
+* **Fatal and non-fatal failures:** \
-    You can specify whether a test failure should be treated as fatal or non-fatal with Googletest, allowing tests to continue running even if a failure occurs.
+    You can specify whether a test failure should be treated as fatal or non-fatal, allowing tests to continue running even if a failure occurs.
-*   Value-parameterized tests: \
+* **Value-parameterized tests:** \
-    Googletest supports value-parameterized tests, which run multiple times with different input values, making it useful for testing functions that take different inputs.
+    GoogleTest supports value-parameterized tests, which run multiple times with different input values, making it useful for testing functions that accept varied inputs.
-*   Type-parameterized tests: \
+* **Type-parameterized tests:** \
-    Googletest also supports type-parameterized tests, which run with different data types, making it useful for testing functions that work with different data types.
+    GoogleTest also supports type-parameterized tests, which run with different data types, making it useful for testing functions that work across multiple types.
-*   Various options for running tests: \
+* **Various options for running tests:** \
-    Googletest provides many options for running tests including running individual tests, running tests in a specific order and running tests in parallel.
+    GoogleTest provides many options for running tests, including running individual tests, running tests in a specific order, and running tests in parallel.

 ## Supported Platforms